M8 motorway (Scotland): Criticism

 The central Glasgow section of the M8 is unusual amongst UK motorways (and more similar to many US Interstates) in that it directly bisects an urban city centre, whereas most other motorways bypass such centres.
 This section is mainly elevated on a concrete viaduct, lowering pollution concentrations but exposing some public spaces, roof terraces and other parts of buildings to noise and shading.

 Some slip roads in the Glasgow section unusually enter and exit from the overtaking (right-hand) lane.

 The motorway includes one of the busiest river crossings in Europe, Glasgow's Kingston Bridge.

-Several incomplete structures were built around the motorway - at least 3 have been demolished or reused from the 1960s dubbed Bridges to Nowhere.
+Several incomplete structures were built around the motorway – at least 3 have been demolished or reused from the 1960s dubbed Bridges to Nowhere.
 A few incomplete structures remain.

 The cause of most traffic congestion on the urban section is traffic from the M73 and M80 routes onto the eastern section of M8 which within 2 mi reduces from five lanes to two on the Kingston Bridge approaches.
 Prior to the construction of the M74 extension, attempts were made to minimise delays on this section; these included restricting exits around the Kingston Bridge, a ramp metering programme, and expanded use of electronic signing above and beside the motorway as part of the CITRAC (Centrally Integrated TRAffic Control) system.

 The M8 is also criticised as a barrier to wildlife access (for example the reintroduced beaver) from the north of Scotland to the Southern Uplands.

 Problems solved

 Successive failed attempts were made to build the southern flank of the Glasgow Inner Ring Road envisaged by the Bruce Report of the late 1940s.
-The eastern section had been planned to run north–south close to the High Street of Glasgow, through or under Glasgow Green to the southside of the Clyde.
+The eastern section had been planned to run north–south close to the High Street of Glasgow, through or under Glasgow Green to the south side of the Clyde.
 Public opinion was strongly against this and the eastern section was shelved, with a much later M74 connecting the far-eastern areas of Glasgow.
 This section, which is an extension of the M74 was built to a different route, intended to funnel long-distance traffic from the north and south which is bound for the southern Clyde Coast and allow it to bypass the urban section of the M8.
 Following many years of intensive political discussion and legal battles, the M74 completion began in 2008 and opened in June 2011.
 Indications are that the new road has been successful in reducing traffic levels on the urban section of the M8.